Molecular symmetry: Spherical point group representations

-Methane has two sets of equivalent atoms that are transformed into each other during operations: a single carbon atom and 4 hydrogen atoms.
+Methane has two sets of equivalent atoms: a single carbon atom and 4 hydrogen atoms.
+The atoms of each set are transformed into each other during operations.
 A single atom can only ever be transformed into itself and therefore always contributes the most symmetrical irrep to the end total irrep count.
-Additionally, there is a rule of group theory that the most symmetrical irrep must occur once and only once in the irreps of any equivalent atom set so the five dimensions of irreps being sought contain 2A and three others.
-Although E_{1} and E_{2} are 1 dimensional they have to occur together in the irreps of any equivalent set of atoms. it follows that he only way of filling the remaining three dimensions is to adopt 3D irrep T so the irreps are 2A + T. (E irreps have to be taken in pairs in physical molecular applications).
+Additionally, there is a rule of group theory that the most symmetrical irrep must occur once and only once in the irreps of any equivalent atom set so the five dimensions of irreps being sought contain two A and three others.
+Although E_{1} and E_{2} are 1 dimensional they have to occur together in the irreps of any equivalent set of atoms. it follows that he only way of filling the remaining three dimensions is to adopt 3D irrep T so the irreps are 2A + T. (E irreps have to be taken in pairs in physical molecular applications.)